stuartasiimwe7/blackboxml/README.md

-# BlackBoxML

-A Python package that auto-patches tf.keras.Model.fit() to log training metrics automatically, with zero changes to your code workflow.
+This is a Python package that auto-patches tf.keras.Model.fit() to log training metrics automatically, with zero changes to your code workflow.

 ## Why?
 We have all been there - Training deep learning models can be time-consuming and resource-intensive.
 And it's all too common to run a lengthy experiment, only to realize afterward that essential training or validation metrics were not logged, making it difficult to analyze or reproduce results.